-Problem Description: If you have FIPS level 1 support enabled and your browser does not support the console.
+Solution You can turn off FIPS level 1 support and reset the encryption strength from the device's serial console.
 After choosing that option, SSL options are reset to Accept only TLS 1.0 and later and to Maximize Compatibility (Medium Ciphers).